MicrosoftDocs/memdocs/memdocs/intune/protect/epm-deployment-considerations-ki.md

 File name is an attribute that can be utilized to detect an application that needs to be elevated.
 However, it isn't protected by the signature of the file.

-This means that file names are *highly susceptible* to change, and files that are signed by a certificate that you trust could have their name changed to be *detected* and subsequently *elevated* which may not be your intended behavior.
+File names are *highly susceptible* to change, and files that are signed by a certificate that you trust could have their name changed to be *detected* and subsequently *elevated* which may not be your intended behavior.

 > [!IMPORTANT]
 > Always ensure that rules including a file name include other attributes that provide a strong assertion to the file's identity.
 Attributes like file hash or properties that are included in the files signature are good indicators that the file you intend is likely the one being elevated.

 ### Elevation settings policies may show conflict if changed in quick succession

 Endpoint Privilege Management reports status of individual settings applied using the *Elevation Settings* profile.
 If settings in this profile (Default elevation behavior for instance) are changed multiple times in quick succession, it may result device reporting conflict or falling back to the default behavior of *Denying* the elevation.
-This is a transient state and will resolve without further action (in less than 60 minutes).
+This is a transient state and resolves without further action (in less than 60 minutes).
 This issue will be fixed in a future release.

 ### Blocked files downloaded from the internet fail to elevate